What Every Parent Needs to Know About Writing a Will

 It may feel like you already have a million things on your plate, but there’s an upside to devising a will while pregnant.
 Simply put, once baby arrives, it may be more difficult to find the time.
 “I have parents come back two or three years later saying, ‘Okay, we finally made time for this,’” Summerall says.
 “It stresses people out when it’s not done, so it’s nice to get it checked off early.”

-When you make your first appointment with an attorney, don’t worry about having all your i’s dotted and t’s crossed ahead of time.
-“I think clients get confused thinking they have to have a list of all their assets [ready to go].
+When it’s time to sit down and create a will, don’t worry about having all your i’s dotted and t’s crossed ahead of time.
+“I think clients get confused thinking they have to have a list of all their assets ready to go.
 That was much more true of estate planning 10 or 15 years ago,” Summerall says.
 In this digital age, that information is easier to find once it’s needed.
-The biggest question you should be prepared to answer is: Who do you want in charge?
-Once that’s settled, your lawyer can guide you through making those other big decisions and help you understand any financial details you’ll need to provide later on.

 A will is just one component of estate planning.
 In it, you can designate who inherits your belongings and takes care of your minor children, and you can express your wishes for your funeral and burial.
 A trust, on the other hand, involves transferring the management of your assets to another person (the trustee) for the benefit of a third person (usually your children).
 Many times, estate planning includes both: a will to name your child’s guardian, and a trust to determine how and when your child will inherit your wealth.
 The biggest difference between the two is the probate process, in which the court oversees the administration of the will, making sure the will is valid and followed properly.
 The executor of your will is required to have all actions (like distributions) approved by a court, which can be time-consuming.
 A trustee of a living trust, in contrast, gets to skip the courts and instead report directly to the beneficiaries.
 (Keep in mind there are different types of trusts you can set up.)
 “Trusts are more work in the beginning,” Summerall says.
 “It takes more money and effort in the planning stage, but less money and effort in its administration later on.”